-The published Conservation Area The published Conservation Area Overview document cortains information on the legislation which protects conservation areas, it also provides some context for the area which should be considered alongside the individua appraisal documents.
+provides some context for the area which should be considered alonoside the individua appraisal documents.

-A Conservation Area Appraisal identifies why the area 's designated and identifies what features are and idertimes what features are important to protect and enhance.
-The appraisa defines what is positive and negative about the conservation area, and where there are apportunities for beneficial change.
+A Conservation Area Appraisal A Conservation Area Aspraisal identifies why the area is designated and identifies what features are important to protect and enhance.
+The appraisa defines what is positive and regative about the conservation area, and where there are opportunities for beneficial change.